Keyfactor/command-cert-manager-issuer/docs/install.markdown

 1. Add the Helm repository:

-    ```bash
+    ```shell
     helm repo add command-issuer https://keyfactor.github.io/command-cert-manager-issuer
     helm repo update
     ```

 2. Then, install the chart:

-    ```bash
+    ```shell
     helm install command-cert-manager-issuer command-issuer/command-cert-manager-issuer \
         --namespace command-issuer-system \
         --create-namespace \
         --set image.repository=<your container registry>/keyfactor/command-cert-manager-issuer \
-        --set image.tag=<tag>
+        --set image.tag=<tag> \
+        --set crd.create=true \
         # --set image.pullPolicy=Never # Only required if using a local image
     ```

     1. Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
-For example, to override the `replicaCount` value, run the following command:
+For example, to override the `secretConfig.useClusterRoleForSecretAccess` to configure the chart to use a cluster role for secret access, run the following command:

         ```shell
         helm install command-cert-manager-issuer command-issuer/command-cert-manager-issuer \
             --namespace command-issuer-system \
             --create-namespace \
             --set image.repository=<your container registry>/keyfactor/command-cert-manager-issuer \
-            --set image.tag=<tag>
+            --set image.tag=<tag> \
+            --set crd.create=true \
-            --set replicaCount=2
+            --set secretConfig.useClusterRoleForSecretAccess=true
         ```

     2. Modifications can also be made by modifying the `values.yaml` file directly.
-For example, to override the `replicaCount` value, modify the `replicaCount` value in the `values.yaml` file:
+For example, to override the `secretConfig.useClusterRoleForSecretAccess` value to configure the chart to use a cluster role for secret access, modify the `secretConfig.useClusterRoleForSecretAccess` value in the `values.yaml` file by creating an override file:

         ```yaml
         cat <<EOF > override.yaml
         image:
             repository: <your container registry>/keyfactor/command-cert-manager-issuer
             pullPolicy: Never
-            tag: "latest"
+            tag: "<tag>"
-        replicaCount: 2
+        secretConfig:
+            useClusterRoleForSecretAccess: true
         EOF
         ```

         Then, use the `-f` flag to specify the `values.yaml` file:

-    ```yaml
+        ```shell
         helm install command-cert-manager-issuer command-issuer/command-cert-manager-issuer \
+            --namespace command-issuer-system \
             -f override.yaml
         ```

 Next, complete the [Usage](config_usage.markdown) steps to configure the cert-manager external issuer for Keyfactor Command.